-Choice communities include Rochester, St. Paul, Eden Prairie
+Choice communities include Rochester, St. Paul, Duluth

-A strong economy, many parks and excellent water recreation are just a few of the reasons why Minnesota is a great place to live, with the following 10 cities ranking among the best:
+A strong economy, many parks and excellent water recreation are just a few of the reasons why Minnesota is a great place to live, with the following 10 cities ranking among the best.

-A seaport city along Lake Superior, Duluth provides ships with access to-and-from the Atlantic Ocean.
+A seaport city along Lake Superior, Duluth provides ships with access to and from the Atlantic Ocean.
 The city is the major regional center for northeastern Minnesota as well as northwestern Wisconsin and western Upper Michigan, and residents have conveniences like Duluth International Airport and the University of Minnesota Duluth.

 On the Cannon River in southern Minnesota, Northfield has a downtown with many buildings showcasing late 19th and early 20th century architecture.
 Students have top education options like Carleton and St. Olaf colleges, and the city enjoys a stable economy led by sectors like finance and technology.
 The community oversees 35 parks.

 An affluent suburb southwest of Minneapolis, Edina has only one high school (Edina High School), with students achieving a 99 percent graduation rate and a 96 percent college enrollment rate.
 Companies headquartered in Edina include Dairy Queen, Orange Julius and Regis Corporation, and residents can frequent 44 parks.

 The capital of Minnesota, St. Paul lies mostly on the Mississippi River and adjoins Minneapolis to form the “Twin Cities.”
 The community hosts an annual St. Paul Winter Carnival that attracts 350,000 visitors, and the NHL’s Minnesota Wild play home games at Xcel Energy Center.
 St. Paul has 160 public parks.